federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 - `src` includes main files `environment.cpp` (executable: `environment`) and `processPointCloud.cpp`, the latter holding all functions that manipulate point cloud data: voxel grid and region of interest filtering, RANSAC, KD-Tree and clustering 3D (logic for these is called from header files), regular and minimum (PCA-based) bounding boxes;

-- `custom` has algorithmic implementations for KD-Tree creation and Euclidean clustering, as well as rendering options for all scenarios (in `options.h`, see below);
+- `custom` has algorithmic implementations for KD-Tree creation and Euclidean clustering, as well as rendering options for all scenarios (in `options.h`, see next section);

 - `render` contains helper functions for object rendering, while `sensors` holds, among the others, raw PCD files for different scenarios.